Minnesota Wildflowers

 Detailed Information

-[photo of flowers] Flowers are in 1 or more spike-like racemes, usually densely packed, at the top of the plant.
-Individual flowers are pea-shaped, about ½ inch long, pink to purple with 2 yellow spots near the base of the upper lobe.
-A curving tube containing the stamens protrudes from the center.
-The bract under the flower and the short flower stalk are reddish green and hairy.
+[photo of flowers] 1 or more spike-like racemes, usually densely packed, of stalked flowers at the top of the stem and arising from upper leaf axils.
+Flowers are pea-shaped, about ½ inch long, pink to purple with 2 yellow spots near the base of the broad upper lobe.
+The stamens and pistil form a curving tube that protrudes from the center, between the 2 lateral petals.
+The calyx behind the flower and the short flower stalk are reddish green and hairy.

-[photo of leaves] Leaves are compound in 3's, alternately attached.
-Leaflets are hairy, to 3 inches long and 1 inch wide with a rounded or slightly tapering base and blunt point at the tip.
-The main stem is ridged and roughly hairy.
+[photo of leaves] Leaves are compound in 3s, alternately attached.
+Leaflets are hairy, more densely hairy along major veins on the underside, to 3 inches long and 1 inch wide with a rounded or slightly tapering base and blunt point at the tip.
+The 2 lateral leaflets are short-stalked to nearly stalkless, the end leaflet longer stalked.
+Stalks are hairy.
+The compound leaf stalk is up to about ¾ inch long, usually shorter than the stalk of the terminal leaflet, though the lowest leaves may be longer stalked.

 Notes: